AwalaApp/network-website/_posts/2021-10-18-lowering-adoption-barrier.md

 author: gnarea
 ---

-I'm very pleased to announce that we've recently started a new contract with the [Open Technology Fund](https://www.opentech.fund/), which will allow us to make it considerably easier for the general public and third-party app developers to adopt Awala.
+I'm very pleased to announce that we've recently started a new contract with the [Open Technology Fund](https://www.opentech.fund/), which will allow us to make it considerably easier for third-party app developers and the general public to adopt Awala.

-Let's do a quick recap on where we are today before looking at the new contract.
+Let's start by doing a quick recap on where we are today before looking at the new contract.

 ## Current status of the technology